awsdocs/amazon-transcribe-developer-guide/doc_source/job-queueing.md

 Job queueing enables you to submit more transcription job requests than can be concurrently processed\.
 Without job queueing, once you reach the quota of allowed concurrent requests, you must wait until one or more requests are completed before submitting a new request\.

 Job queueing is optional for transcription job requests\.
-Call Analytics job requests have job queueing enabled automatically\.
+Post\-call analytics requests have job queueing enabled automatically\.

 If you enable job queueing, Amazon Transcribe creates a queue that contains all requests that exceed your limit\.
 As soon as a request is completed, a new request is pulled from your queue and processed\.
 Queued requests are processed in a FIFO \(first in, first out\) order\.